Sesame paste and tahini might sound like twins separated at birth. Both are ground sesame, but they aren't the same!

 Sesame paste contains several nutrients like protein, fiber and healthy fats essential for human health.

-In addition to its nutritional value, sesame paste has a unique flavor that adds depth to dishes.
+In addition to its nutritional value, sesame paste has a unique flavor that improves dishes.

 The strong taste of sesame paste complements other ingredients like garlic, lemon juice or parsley extremely well which results in the ideal texture and smoothness of meals.

-Overall, whether you choose to use the name sesame paste or tahini for this versatile ingredient is up to you.
+Overall, whether you choose to use the name sesame paste or tahini for this flexible ingredient is up to you.

-Regardless of what you call it, we can agree that having some on hand in your kitchen pantry will elevate many dishes with its rich taste and nutritional benefits.
+Regardless of what you call it, we can agree that having some on hand in your kitchen pantry will improve many dishes with its rich taste and nutritional benefits.

 What is Tahini?